Heroin Addiction: Signs

 Can You Overdose on Heroin?

 Yes.
 Though heroin overdose rates are declining overall, the illicit substance still claimed nearly 10,000 deaths in 2021.[5]
-A heroin overdose causes your heart to stop or to stop breathing completely.
+A heroin overdose can cause your heart to stop or to stop breathing completely.
 It can also cause brain and organ damage, especially with long-term use.

 Signs and Symptoms of Heroin Overdose